markNZed/TaskFlow/processor/README.md

     // Use exprima to get the AST for expression
     // for each variable in the expression rewrite the expresion where that variable is refered to as taskChange.variable while the other variables are task.variable
     // Build modifiedExpression as a logical OR of all these expression rewrites
-    // Wee are returning the math.evaluate it should be evaluated in the context of where the function was called
+    // We are returning the math.evaluate it should be evaluated in the context of where the function was called
     // mathjs is safer than using eval, it suports AND not && (etc) but we can rewrite && as AND during the rewrite step above.
     // return math.evaluate(modifiedExpression, {taskChange, task})
 }